 Like millions of people across Syria, it’s thought half of the estimated four million people in Idlib pocket are displaced, many of them repeatedly so over the years.
 Inside Syria, the number of displaced is at least six million.
 Many millions more live in neighbouring countries and further afield.

-The fate and future of those who return from displacement is of great concern.
+The fate and future of those who return from displacement are of great concern.
 Around 500,000 people from inside and outside Syria have returned to their homes over the past 12 months, braving enormous challenges and dangers like weapon-contaminated land and destroyed infrastructure to try to rebuild their lives and communities.
-They must be supported as part of a broader support for sustainable rebuilding across the country.
+They must be supported as part of broader support for sustainable rebuilding across the country.

 The fate of those whose families are still waiting for them to return is another critical issue in Syria today.
 For the tens of thousands of families that have a missing relative, rebuilding lives will be particularly difficult.
 Besides the anguish of not knowing the fate and whereabouts of their relatives, families are also dealing with additional economic, administrative, legal, psychological and psychosocial needs as a result of disappearances.